-G1.5 Travel Plans must be submitted alongside planning applications which are likely to have significant transport implications, including (but not necessarily limited to): -

-- i) All major developments comprising residential housing, jobs, shopping, leisure and services which would generate significant amounts of travel. - ii) New and expanded school facilities.
+- G1.5 Travel Plans must be submitted alongside planning applications which are likely to have significant transport implications, including (but not necessarily limited to): - i) All major developments comprising jobs, shopping, leisure and services. - ii) Smaller developments comprising jobs, shopping, leisure and services which would generate significant amounts of travel. - iii) New and expanded school facilities. - iv) Where a TP would help address a particular local traffic problem.